aeternity/protocol/node/api/contract_api_usage.md

 ## Off chain operations

-An epoch node provides some utility functions to help you create contract transactions and test contracts.
+An Aeternity node provides some utility functions to help you create contract transactions and test contracts.

 ### Contract Compile